Photography (Side Hustle, Passion)

 As an artist, my work deals with identity, domestic spaces, and the play between artifact, experience, and image.
 Drawing from my personal relationships and midwestern suburban roots, I create work around my ongoing fascination with the word “home.”
 I'm currently exploring that obsession through my traveling photo company, Home + Maker.

 Here are some of the photographs I've created over the years.
-To view the content I've created for clients' social media, click here.
+To view the brand work + campaigns I've created for clients, click here.

 Undergraduate Thesis Series: Seeking Home

 ‘Seeking Home’ is a series of thirteen photographs, presented as 16x20” framed, archival pigment prints.
 These images were created as a personal exploration of home as an emotional space.
 Each photograph was taken within a five month period as I meditated on my identity as a queer woman, my love of warm and beautiful light, the relationships I most value, and how all of this comes into play in the space and feeling of ‘home.’

 The photographs were all shot on medium format film using a Mamiya 7.
 For my research, I consulted theory regarding queer kinship and the idea of ‘found family,’ architectural concepts, and memoirs whose authors were asking the same questions I was.